MOTORCYCLING IN ICELAND HIGHLIGHTS

 10 Licking Icebergs

 Iceland is known as the land of fire and ice.
-I’ve mentioned hot springs already, but we also got to see lots of ice, too.
-On day two of our trip, we were able to get really close to glaciers and icebergs, which was very special.
+I’ve already talked about the hot springs, but we saw plenty of ice, too.
+On day two of our trip, we got up close to glaciers and icebergs, and it was something special.

-We parked up near to Svínafellsjökull and walked the 15-minutes along the trail to get to the foot of the glacier.
-And a little later, we visited the famous and well photographed iceberg beach and lagoon of Jökulsárlón in the southern part of Vatnajökull National Park.
+We parked near Svínafellsjökull and walked the 15-minute trail to the foot of the glacier.
+Later that day, we visited the famous and much-photographed iceberg beach and lagoon at Jökulsárlón, in the southern part of Vatnajökull National Park.

-At Jökulsárlón, we watched ice break off a glacier and float into a lagoon, and then followed icebergs as they floated down the river, under the road bridge, and into the sea.
-Stunningly beautiful yet incredibly worrying at the same time; so much ice melt.
+At Jökulsárlón, we watched ice calve off the glacier and drift into the lagoon, then followed the icebergs as they floated down the river, under the road bridge, and out to sea.
+It was stunningly beautiful… and deeply worrying.
+So much ice melt.

 The icebergs on the black sand beach were crystal clear and melting fast.
 And yes, I did lick an iceberg.
-I’m sure you would have too… You would, right?!
+I’m sure you would’ve too.
+You would, right?

 Splodz Blogz | Motorcycling in Iceland - Iceberg